Metrics and valuations:

 Moreover, dwell on a 40-year bond bull market that is set to reverse powerfully into a very deep and long bear market given our extreme money printing induced indebtedness, raging inflation, and ever-growing solvency risks in public and private sectors alike.
 Again, the only ugly caveat here would be if the Russian/Ukrainian war spills over into wider Europe, which would then cause a flight into the dollar, again letting America get away with fiscal, monetary, and rule of law “murder.”
 In fact, this may already be occurring.
 This is the big wild card, although obviously no one will be able to hide if the war goes nuclear.
 Then the only concern will soon be survival.
 Globally.
 In other words, everything else will be rendered academic.

 Assuming we are spared such a horror despite our psychopath politicians, how long does the Fed think it can carry forward a tightening policy in an over-indebted economy with short-term financing on the one hand and asset bubbles that rising interest rates would pop on the other hand?
 It was already tried between 2016 and 2019, and it was an utter failure.
-Debt, misallocations, cronyism, Coronacrat Main Street destruction, and even more onerous, freedom and property rights pummeling decisions, legislation or policies, including even more insidious social, environmental, corporate, and government engineering, promise to increase the political and economic straight jacket further still, requiring yet more money printing as the economy and the enabling productivity wilt in progressively more pronounced terms.
+Debt, grotesque misallocations, cronyism, Coronacrat Main Street destruction, and even more onerous, freedom and property rights pummeling decisions, legislation or regulations, including even more insidious social, environmental, corporate, and government engineering, promise to increase the political and economic straight jacket further still, requiring yet more money printing as the economy and the enabling productivity wilt in progressively more pronounced terms.
 To wit (please note that productivity growth not only underpins economic growth and enhances consumer purchasing power, but it tempers inflation — in fact, each secular growth company IS a deflation story):